Booker Lays Groundwork for 2020 Run at Sessions Hearings

 There may as well have been a banner hanging in the grand marble meeting room that housed Jeff Sessions’ hearings for attorney general: Booker 2020.

 After 10.5 hours of questioning on Tuesday, Wednesday’s panel of witnesses felt less urgent alongside Donald Trump’s press conference and Secretary of State nominee Rex Tillerson’s hearings beginning a building away.
-But Booker, swarmed by far more cameras than any other witness of the day when the entered the room, used the afternoon to take a splashy stand and lay groundwork for a potential 2020 presidential run.
+But Booker, swarmed by far more cameras than any other witness of the day when he entered the room, used the afternoon to take a splashy stand and lay groundwork for a potential 2020 presidential run.

 “In a choice between standing with Senate norms and standing up for what my conscience tells me is best for our country, I will always choose conscience and country,” the junior Democratic senator from New Jersey said, acknowledging his unprecedented move.
 He’s believed to be the first sitting senator to testify against a colleague for a Cabinet post.